andreibalu/Gleam/FIXES.md

 - `ContentView` now re-presents onboarding whenever the flag flips back to false.
 - UI tests reset persisted history when skipping onboarding to guarantee empty state.

-### 5) Onboarding: guided capture → preview → loading → auth → handoff to Scan
+### 5) Onboarding: guided capture → preview → loading → Google auth → handoff to Scan
 - **Goal**: Replace the static 3-page onboarding with an interactive flow:
   1. Show a large "Scan your smile" button that opens the camera.
   2. After capture, show a preview of the photo and a primary "Make them Gleam" button.
   3. On tap, show a minimal, elegant loading animation while preparing auth.
-  4. Prompt the user to sign in (Apple and Google).
+  4. Prompt the user to sign in with Google (Apple Sign In deferred until developer account available).
 After success, complete onboarding.
   5. Handoff: ensure the captured image appears in the Scan tab ready for "Analyze".
 - **Agent must do**:
   - UI/Flow: